Module ammcore.class¶

 Inheriting a class¶

-You can provide a base class to create()
+You can provide a base class to create() to inherit from it:

 class = require "ammcore.class"